EXPLAINER: How Congress will count Electoral College votes

 HOW DOES THE SESSION UNFOLD?

-The two chambers meet midday on Jan.
-6th to count the votes.
-If the vice president can’t preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
+The two chambers meet together midday to count the votes .
+If the vice president cannot preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
 That’s currently Sen. Chuck Grassley, R-Iowa.

 The presiding officer opens and presents the certificates of the electoral votes in alphabetical order of the states.
-The appointed “tellers” from each chamber, members of both parties, then read each certificate out loud.
-The tellers then record and count the votes, and the presiding officer announces who has won the majority votes for both president and vice president.
+The appointed “tellers” from the House and Senate, members of both parties, then read each certificate out loud and record and count the votes.
+At the end, the presiding officer announces who has won the majority votes for both president and vice president.

 WHAT IF THERE’S AN OBJECTION?

-If there is such a joint request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
+If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
 For the objection to be sustained, both chambers must agree to it by a simple majority vote.
-If they do not both agree, the original electoral votes are counted.
+If they do not both agree, the original electoral votes are counted with no changes.

 WHAT IS PENCE’S ROLE?

-But he won’t be the first vice president put in an uncomfortable situation.
-In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush, and had to gavel several Democrats’ objections out of order.
-In 2016, Biden presided over the count that declared Trump the winner and also shot down objections from House Democrats that did not have any Senate support.
+Pence won’t be the first vice president put in an uncomfortable situation.
+In 2001, Vice President Al Gore presided over the counting of the 2000 presidential election he narrowly lost to Republican George W. Bush.
+Gore had to gavel several Democrats’ objections out of order.
+In 2017, Biden presided over the count that declared Trump the winner.
+Biden also shot down objections from House Democrats that did not have any Senate support.

 ONCE CONGRESS COUNTS THE VOTES, WHAT’S NEXT?